 The real-time protection was equally impressive.
 I also tried to download the same 1,000 malware samples with TotalAV’s real-time protection running, and it blocked every malware sample.
 Finally, TotalAV successfully stopped multiple simulated ransomware attacks I tried to run on my machine.

 AVG shares the same anti-malware engine as Avast.
 Like TotalAV, it scans your computer for malware, including trojans, worms, cryptojackers, and more.
 I didn’t notice any impact on my computer while running AVG’s deep scan, and it finished slightly faster than TotalAV’s full disk scan, taking only 45 minutes.

-AVG’s malware scanning results were the same as TotalAV’s.
+The malware scanning results were as good as TotalAV’s.
 I tested AVG’s malware scanner by downloading the same 1,000 malware samples I used to test TotalAV, and AVG detected nearly every sample on my device.